 The Rt.
-Rev. J. Scott Mayer was elected the fourth provisional bishop of the Episcopal Diocese of Fort Worth at a Special Meeting of Convention on May 16, 2015, at Trinity Episcopal Church, Fort Worth.
+Rev. J. Scott Mayer was elected the fourth provisional bishop of the Episcopal Church in North Texas at a Special Meeting of Convention on May 16, 2015, at Trinity Episcopal Church, Fort Worth.

 He succeeds the Rt.
 Rev. Rayford B. High, Jr., who resigned effective June 30, 2015.
-Mayer continues as bishop of the Episcopal Diocese of Northwest Texas while also serving as provisional bishop of Fort Worth.
+Mayer continues as bishop of the Episcopal Diocese of Northwest Texas while also serving as provisional bishop of North Texas.
 He splits his time between the two dioceses.

 James Scott Mayer is a native and lifelong Texan, born in Dallas and raised in Lubbock and Fort Worth.
 Mayer has long and deep connections to Fort Worth.
 He and his younger brothers were baptized and confirmed at St. Andrew’s Episcopal Church in Fort Worth, attended Fort Worth public schools, graduated from Southwest High School, and enjoyed memorable summer days playing ball at University Little League.
 Several family members continue to reside in the Fort Worth area.